sunkay/m-diary/README.md

 # React Redux app to record medical events
+This repo is to slowly build a redux application with sound architectural designs.
+TDD is hard and TDD with react/redux is not that easy either.
+This is an attempt to build this from scratch and document the tdd pitfalls on medium with findings.

-#Testing react components using enzyme
+##Testing react components using enzyme
 Pattern for TDD using react, redux and enzyme